Vidit-Keshari/lights-out/README.md

 > All the other games coming in Old series collection will follow this same style.
 >
-> If you are wodering why 2048 does not follow this game's style when this came earlier then for your information I started 2048 first and then this.
+> If you are wondering why 2048 does not follow this game's style when this came earlier then for your information I started 2048 first and then this.
 > But this finished earlier.
 So I uploaded it first.
 >
 > The newer version will bring more improved styles and responsivness for mobile users.
 Stay tuned!